seefrye/waaaaagh-list/_notes/Lists/11-7 List/Headwoppanob.md

 name: Headwoppanob
 unit: nob-on-smasha-squig
 wargearRanged: slugga
-wargearMelee: headwoppas-killchoppa smasha-squig-jaws
+wargearMelee: headwoppas-killchoppa smasha-squig-jaws big-choppa
 abilities:
 ---

-# Squignob
+# Headwoppanob
 ## Nob On Smasha Squig
 ### Abilities
 - **[[Beast Snagga]]** +1 to hit VEHICLE/MONSTERs [[Each time a model with this ability makes an attack that targets a VEHICLE or MONSTER, add 1 to that attack’s hit roll; Every model in this unit has a 6++ invulnerable save::srs]]